 While my dad was being treated at Dana Farber in Boston, I had a chance to chat with his doctors who told me the need for bone marrow isn't just desperate- it's urgent.
 It devastates me that very few people really understand what it takes to become a bone marrow donor.
 Sure, it's a little scary, but doesn't knowing that you've got the opportunity to give another human a second chance at life outweigh the fear?

 When it comes to donating bone marrow, there some myths, and so I want to dispel a few of them now.

-Myth #1: You must go to a clinic to get tested and it involves a Goliath of a needle scary enough to make grown men cry.
-I hear this all the time and it’s not true.
-It all starts with a simple swab test.
-You send away for the kit, it comes in the mail, you swab your cheeks and send it off and they add you to the database.
-Of course there will be needles eventually.
-How else will they get the bone marrow out of you?
-But that doesn’t come until much later.
-And if you’ve survived an epidural and child birth you’re gonna be just fine with the procedure.
+Myth #1: You must go to a clinic to get tested and it involves a Goliath of a needle scary enough to make even the toughest person curl up in a fetal position.
+When I tell people that I'm a member of the National Marrow Donor Program, most focus instantly on the pain they've heard it involves.
+In reality, the process starts with a simple swab test.
+You request the test, one comes in the mail, you swab your cheeks and send it off and after the swab is processed, you're added to the database.
+Obviously, there will be needles down the line- how else will they get the bone marrow out of you?
+But rest easy, the needles don't come in until later.

 Myth #2- You'll have to take out a second mortgage to cover the costs of donating bone marrow.
 Actually, no. If you register to be a bone marrow donor with the National Marrow Donor Program, they won’t pay you for your marrow, but they’ll cover medical costs, all travel costs and provide other assistance.
 Can’t promise your boss will be cool with giving you time off to save a life, but if they’re a jerk about it, shame on them.
 When I spoke with Linda at Be The Match, she explained that the registry would cover literally every single thing for me, and also provide transportation, lodging, etc., for my caregiver, aka my husband.